Could Your Business Benefit from a Line of Credit?

 For short-term needs, a line of credit may be of use to a business to cover the gap between when expenses are due and when revenues come in.
 The benefit is that unlike a standard loan, you are only charged interest monthly on what you have borrowed instead of the entire line availability.

-“The best way to explain a line of credit for a business is to think of it like a credit card, where funds go in and out,” Matt said.
+“The best way to explain a line of credit for a business is to think of it like a credit card, where funds go in and out,” Jim said.

 Like a credit card, you manage the balance outstanding.
 Unlike a personal credit card, which is unsecured meaning there is no collateral, a line of credit is secured by some sort of business asset.
 These assets are used as collateral against the line of credit, which makes them less risky than something like a credit card and therefore lenders are able to offer lower interest rates than you might find with a personal credit card.
 Lines of credit can be secured by: